dykstrom/mazela-man/02-chapter-2/README.md

 The last thing to note about the new spawn method is that we give the entity a `PhysicsComponent`.
 FXGL is highly componentized, you can add any number of predefined or custom components to an entity.
-All components will receive callbacks when they are added or removed, and on each tick during game play.
+All components will receive callbacks when they are added or removed, and on each frame during game play.
 In a later chapter we will create a custom component, but the `PhysicsComponent` is one of the predefined components.